Off the plan loans for new developments

 There are a number of fees and costs involved when buying a property.
 To help avoid any surprises, the list below sets out many of the usual costs:

-• Mortgage Insurance costs — If you borrow more than 80% of the purchase price of the property, you’ll also need to pay Lender Mortgage Insurance.
-You may also consider whether to take out Mortgage Protection Insurance..
+> Mortgage Insurance costs — If you borrow more than 80% of the purchase price of the property, you may also need to pay Lender Mortgage Insurance.